Sequoia National Park’s giant trees at risk as fires grow - The Boston Globe

 Elsewhere, two California fires that have caused extensive destruction in the northern Sierra and southern Cascades were not growing.

-The state’s second-largest fire on record, the Dixie Fire, remained 75 percent contained after burning 1,500 square miles in the northern Sierra and southern Cascades region.
-Near Lake Tahoe, containment of the 342-square-mile Caldor Fire increased to 70 percent.
+The state’s second-largest fire on record, the Dixie Fire, was 86% contained after burning 1,500 square miles in the northern Sierra and southern Cascades region.
+Near Lake Tahoe, containment of the 342-square-mile (885-square-kilometer) Caldor Fire increased to 71%.

 North of San Francisco, a 20-year-old Ukiah man was arrested Tuesday and jailed on suspicion of starting the Hopkins Fire in Mendocino County, the California Department of Forestry and Fire Protection said in a statement.
-The fire that sparked Sunday north of Ukiah charred 257 acres, destroyed homes, and forced evacuations.
+The fire that sparked Sunday north of Ukiah charred 257 acres (104 hectares), destroyed homes and forced evacuations.